dodokpeter/BoringStuff/README.md

 ## Set up
 ### Configuration
-Copy file BoringStuff.ini from root of the project to the user HOME directory.
+if needed, copy file BoringStuff.ini from root of the project to the user HOME directory.

 ### Python
 Python should be installed and configured.
 I prefer to use Anaconda for Python setup.